awsdocs/aws-systems-manager-user-guide/doc_source/patch-compliance-reports-to-s3.md

 ## Generating patch compliance reports for all instances<a name="patch-compliance-reports-to-s3-all-instances"></a>

-Use the following procedure to generate a patch summary report for all instances in your account\.
+Use the following procedure to generate a patch summary report for all instances in your AWS account\.
 The report for all instances indicates which instances are out of compliance and the numbers of out\-of\-compliance patches\.
 It does not provide the names or other identifiers of the patches\.
 For these additional details, you can generate a patch compliance report for a single instance\.
 For information, see [Generating patch compliance reports for a single instance](#patch-compliance-reports-to-s3-one-instance) earlier in this topic\.

 **To generate patch compliance reports for all instances**